GaetanLepage/phd-manuscript/sections/3_ssl/0_index.typ

 Although several formulations of this problem coexist, its essence consists in inferring the position of one or more active sources solely from the audio signal received by a microphone.
 Our interest in exploring #acr("SSL") is two-fold.
 First, we aim at studying how robots achieve this spatial aspect of auditory perception.
-Our second motivation was to design effective models to later investigate more specific tasks.
+Our second motivation was to design effective models to investigate more specific tasks later.
-Hence, along with @chap:simulator, this chapter servers as a building block for our next contributions.
+Hence, along with @chap:simulator, this chapter will form the foundation for our following contributions.

 First, this chapter provides an overview of the state-of-the-art in #acr("SSL").
 It depicts the main trends of research in this domain.